 - Micro Modal

-- Micro Modal® is a trademarked microfiber from an Austrian textile company, Lenzing.
+- Micro Modal is a trademarked microfiber from the Austrian textile company, Lenzing.
 Micro Modal is a fabric made from spun beechwood cellulose.
 The fabric is delicate and light.
 The smooth surface of Micro Modal prevents deposits of lime and detergents.
-Even after numerous washings, fabrics made from Micro Modal remain soft and silky, the colors bright and shiny.
-Micro Modal is 50% more absorbent than cotton thus allowing the skin to breathe and provides incredible comfort.
+Even after numerous washings, fabrics made from Micro Modal remain soft and silky - and the colors, bright and shiny.
+Micro Modal is 50% more absorbent than cotton, thus allowing the skin to breathe and providing incredible comfort.

 - Fabric made with microfiber means that the fabric’s filaments are extremely fine – much finer than silk.
 Microfiber fabrics are thus lightweight, and look and feel luxurious.
 Because microfiber filaments are packed so closely, they can prevent moisture from passing though, yet allow air flow.
 Usually a blend of polyester or polyamide (nylon) fibers, microfiber fabric is known for being very light, smooth, soft, hard wearing and breathable.

 - Microfleece is an ultra-soft synthetic wool-like fabric.
 It’s the fabric that teddy bears are made of.